 However, in some cases, men may experience:

-Difficulty with or a change during urination - this can be things such as pain during urination, seeing blood in your urine or an increased need to go, especially at night
+Difficulty with or a change during urination - this can be things such as pain during urination, seeing blood in your urine or an increased need to go, especially at night.
+You may also experience an altered urinary flow rate.

 For those who go to the GP with symptoms, tests usually include a PSA (prostate-specific antigen) blood test and a DRE (digital rectal examination), which involves the doctor examining the prostate by inserting a gloved finger into the rectum.